Melissa Harris-Perry: Hey, everybody, this is The Takeaway. I'm Melissa Harris-Perry.

 Melissa Harris-Perry: Yo, I totally remember that.

-Guard: I really thought that I was incapable of this behavior.
-I was dismayed that I could act in a manner so absolutely unaccustomed to anything I would even really dream of doing.
-While I was doing it, I didn't feel any regret, I didn't feel any guilt.
-It was only afterwards when I began to reflect on what I had done, that this behavior began to dawn on me, and I realized that this was a part of me that I hadn't really noticed before.
+Experiment Participant: I had really thought that I was incapable of this kind of behavior.
+I was surprised-- no, I was dismayed that I could act in a so absolutely unaccustomed to anything I would even really dream of doing.
+While I was doing it, I didn't feel any regret.
+I didn't feel any guilt.
+It was only afterwards when I began to reflect on what I had done that this behavior began to dawn on me and I realized that this was part of me I hadn't really noticed before.

 Melissa Harris-Perry: It's wild.
-We're talking about five days.
-This is an institution that's not really an institution.
+We're talking about five days, and this is an institution that's not really an institution.
 It's just a shadow or projection of a real system of cruelty.
-Dorian, you bringing up this Stanford Prison study and its results, it makes me think back to where we began with Christina Beltran when she was talking about the displays of public cruelty at rallies for Donald Trump.
+Dorian, you bringing up this Stanford Prison study and its results, it makes me think back to where we began with Cristina Beltran when she was talking about the displays of public cruelty at rallies for Donald Trump.

 Melissa Harris-Perry: Certainly, there's something here about this shared pleasure and cruelty.
-I'm thinking, isn't it also possible that institutional cruelty has done the same thing to us as a nation.
-That part of what we're seeing at these rallies has to be understood in that context of a political and economic systems that have persisted for decades, even centuries with cruelty at their foundation.
+I'm thinking, isn't it also possible that institutional cruelty has done the same thing to us as a nation that part of what we're seeing at these rallies has to be understood in that context of political and economic systems that have persisted for decades, even centuries with cruelty at their foundation?

-Dorian Warren: Yes, Melissa, we have to remember that walls and cruelly policed borders are just one part of our national civic cruelty towards immigrants.
-Consider this, consider the exclusion of immigrant workers from nearly all pandemic relief, or consider continued deportations, particularly of Haitian migrants.
-Consider a barbaric conditions and immigrant detention centers, or continued separation of migrant kids from their parents.
-Or frankly, the use of an obscure public health order called Title 42, that frankly, both the Trump and Biden Administrations have used to deport over 1 million migrants since start of COVID-19.
-Think of the near total absence of strong enforcement of labor and employment laws in sectors where immigrant workers predominate.
-I could go on and on and on with this list.
+Dorian Warren: Yes, Melissa, we have to remember that walls and cruelly police borders are just one part of our national civic cruelty towards immigrants.
+Consider continued deportations, particularly of Haitian migrants, or consider barbaric conditions in immigrant detention centers, or continued separation of migrant kids from their parents, or, frankly, the use of an obscure public health order called Title 42 that, frankly, both the Trump and Biden administrations have used to deport over 1 million migrants since start of COVID-19.

 Dorian Warren: It's a lot.
-Melissa, if you're just a human being or your anyone who's been marginalized or excluded or bullied in some way.
-You just take a minute to tap into your own well of empathy for the suffering of others, brought on, let me be clear, not by individual, but by collective cruelty through our policies.
-Then it's really hard to not feel completely overwhelmed.
+Melissa, if you're just a human being or you're anyone who has been marginalized or excluded or bullied in some way or you just take a minute to tap into your own well of empathy for the suffering of others brought on-- let me be clear, not by individual, but by collective cruelty through our policies, then it's really hard to not feel completely overwhelmed.

-Melissa Harris-Perry: Yet I don't want us or our listeners to feel completely overwhelmed.
-I don't want to leave this Deep Dive with all of us still so far beneath the surface, drowning in cruelty that we feel unable to breathe.
+Melissa Harris-Perry: Yet, I don't want us or our listeners to feel completely overwhelmed.
+I don't want to leave this deep dive with all of us feeling so far beneath the surface drowning in cruelty that we feel unable to breathe.
 Let's look for a little bit of a lifeline back up to some sense of hope in the midst of all this meanness.
-I will say that Professor Christina Beltran did offer us a little bit of that glimpse during our conversation with her.
+I will say that Professor Cristina Beltran did offer us a little bit of that glimpse during our conversation with her.

 Amanda Gorman: Sow division.

-Dorian Warren: This hill we climb, Melissa, requires a really robust notion of, let's call it linked fate, how all of our fates are linked together.
-I think of the terms, the concepts of mutuality and solidarity.
-Solidarity towards our future.
+Dorian Warren: Woo.
+This Hill We Climb, Melissa, requires a really robust notion of let's call it linked fate, how all of our fates are linked together.
+I think of the terms the concepts of mutuality and solidarity towards our future.
 That's how we keep hope alive.